Trooper survives after dramatic crash caught on video

 In the video, Brenchley can be seen walking toward a car that is on the side of the road before another car strikes him from behind.
 He goes flying through the air and lands near the car he had been approaching.
 Several people can then be seen coming to his aid.
 The department said in a statement that they're thankful for those who stopped to help.

-The trooper suffered broken ribs and a broken scapula but survived and is expected to speak to the media.
+The trooper suffered broken ribs and a broken scapula, but he said in a press conference Tuesday that he didn't realize how dramatic the impact had been.

+"When I watched the video, I had no idea that it was that hard," he said.
+"And yeah, I flew."

+Brenchley said the driver who hit him was hysterical over the accident.
+She was also among those who brought him flowers in the hospital.
+He said she'd made a mistake, and he believed she learned from it.

 Related Topics: